Skip to content

 Vakye Strans

-While you may find a different standard format for Impact Mapping tools outside of Rise8, we have modified the four key dimensions to match how we speak about outcomes in prod which was borrowed from Josh Seiden's framing of Outcomes over Outputs: - Business / Mission Impact (what we want to measurably change for our customer/organization; formerly “Goal”) - Actors (who can influence outcomes) - Outcomes (system or user behaviors we want to change; formerly "Impact") - Deliverables (what we might build)
+While you may find a different standard formats for Impact Mapping tools outside of Rise8, we have modified the four key dimensions to match how we speak about outcomes in prod which was borrowed from Josh Seiden's framing of Outcomes over Outputs:

 Vakye Strans